 You have a legal right to request access or correction of your personal information held by us under the FOI Act.
 Your request must be made in writing and clearly describe the documents you are seeking access to.
 Once we understand what documents you are seeking, we will process your request and provide you with a decision within the statutory timeframe, being 30 days after the date of your request, or up to 45 days if consultation with third parties is required.

-You need to include the application fee ($29.60 from 1 July 2020 to 30 June 2021) or provide evidence of financial hardship (such as a Centrelink concession card) if you are asking for us to waive the fee.
-Further access charged may apply where documents are released under the FOI Act, unless this would cause hardship.
+You need to include the application fee ($30.10 from 1 July 2021 to 30 June 2022) or provide evidence of financial hardship (such as a Centrelink concession card) if you are asking for us to waive the fee.
+Further access charges may apply where documents are released under the FOI Act, unless this would cause hardship.

 In many instances, we will be able to provide you with the information you are seeking without requiring you to make a formal request for access.
 Please contact us about your request.